- Teacher Certification Map

 This page sponsored by our partner Rossier Online, an innovative Master of Arts in Teaching program delivered online from the University of Southern California.
 Click here to learn more.

-To become a certified teacher in Alabama, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Alabama, you will need to fulfill these requirements:

 Step One: Alabama Prerequisite Coursework